jonkeda/Wireframes/architecture/Wireframe/docs/30_Integration_Guide.md

 ## 1. Overview

-This document describes how to integrate UIMMD preview and editing capabilities into existing development environments and extensions, rather than requiring a standalone extension.
+This document describes how to integrate Wireframe preview and editing capabilities into existing development environments and extensions, rather than requiring a standalone extension.

 ---